 A tax that does not correlate with an individual’s earnings or income level.
 Property taxes and sales taxes on goods and services are generally examples of regressive taxes.

 Qualified owners can get a tax deferral that allows them to postpone when taxes are due without being levied any delinquent penalties.
-Interest is charged on deferred taxes, and both the interest and accrued taxes must be paid within 180 days of the end of the deferral.
+However, interest is charged on deferred taxes, and both the interest and accrued taxes must be paid within 180 days of the end of the deferral.

 We pride ourselves on finding solutions to suit the unique needs of our clients.
 If you would like to discuss our property tax loans, please contact our experienced team at AFIC today.